xiekezhe/deepomd/README.md

-This is a implementation for `Neural Future-Dependent Online Mirror Descent`.
+This is a implementation for paper<<Neural Future-Dependent Online Mirror Descent>>

 docker image are soo large to push to github.